 Center - While on paper, the idea of using Thon to go small and spread the court would be compelling, he’s a long way from being able to play the 5, in a smaller lineup.
 He’s not nearly a good enough rebounder, he’d struggle as the last line of defense protecting the basket, and because he lacks any real strength, it would be a real up hill battle to guard bigger 5’s.

 Power Forward – Given where he’s at in his offensive development, Maker is still not someone who’s going to expose a smaller 4.
 In fact, the opposition can guard him with a smaller 4 and not worry that despite his 7’1 size, he’s going to take advantage, because he doesn’t play to his size yet.
 And on the flip side, Maker guarding a smaller 4, will present more challenges, than you gain.

 Until his body and game matures, he’s going to need to be complimented with a bigger 4 or 5, who take on the more physical matchup.

 The area I think Maker can evolve at a quicker pace is as a shooter.
 Despite needing to improve his shooting mechanics and speed up his release, he’s shown initial flashes, from the perimeter.
 Improving as a shooter, and then being able to play the pick and roll (with improved screening), and pull his defender out of the paint, brings a needed dimension to Maker’s game.

 All in all, Maker is intriguing, despite the amount of development needed.
-He’s talented and is worth evaluating closely in Pre-Draft workouts, which should greatly impact his draft stock.
+He’s very talented and is worth evaluating closely in Pre-Draft workouts, which should greatly impact his draft stock.
 I’d love to see him matched up with a number of prospects (Stephen Zimmerman, Cheick Diallo, Skal Labissiere), who have similar skill sets and many of whom, are similar in age.
-As value goes, if Maker sneaks into the second round, he warrants consideration, if you are able to swing big.
+As value goes, if Maker starts to slide down in the first round, he warrants consideration, if you are able to swing big.